lablup/backend.ai/docs/dev/daily-workflows.rst

 .. warning::

-   When the target Python version has changed when you pull a new version/branch, you need to re-run ``./pants export ::`` and manually update the Python interpreter path and mypy executable path configurations.
+   When the target Python version has changed when you pull a new version/branch, you need to re-run ``./pants export`` and manually update the Python interpreter path and mypy executable path configurations.

 Vim/NeoVim